joebew42/ex_chat/README.md

 - Setup a continuous integration for the project (e.g. using TravisCI)
 - try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
 - find a way to distribute the Chat, in order to use more than one nodes
+  - we have to think to introduce [`gproc`](https://github.com/uwiger/gproc) for distribute the lookup processes across different nodes
 - in `ChatRooms` there is not need of `:room` atom for the messages `{:join, client, :room, room}`, `{:send, message, :room, room}` and `{:create, :room, room}`
 - try to expose the chat using the [IRC protocol](https://tools.ietf.org/html/rfc1459)

 ### DONE

+- use a [registry](https://hexdocs.pm/elixir/master/Registry.html) to name all the `ChatRoom` processes
 - think to rename the websocket endpoint (`ws://localhost:4000/room`), maybe `/chat` or others
 - handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
 - handle the case when we try to send a message to an unexisting chat room